2024–25 Pittsburgh Penguins season

 The 2024–25 Pittsburgh Penguins season was the 58th season (57th season of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967.

-On April 6, 2025, the Penguins were eliminated from playoff contention for the third consecutive season following a loss to the Chicago Blackhawks.
+On April 6, 2025, the Penguins were eliminated from playoff contention for the third consecutive season for the first time since the 2002–03 season and the 2005–06 season following a loss to the Chicago Blackhawks.
 This was the Penguins first season finishing with a losing record since the 2005–06 season.
 Their .488 points percentage was also their worst since that season.

 The 2024–25 season also saw the deaths of two beloved former members of the Penguins organization, longtime Hall of Fame broadcaster Mike Lange on February 19, 2025, and former general manager Ray Shero nearly two months later on April 9.

 Off-season

 June

 On June 11, 2024, David Quinn was named assistant coach of the Pittsburgh Penguins, coaching alongside longtime friend and former Boston University teammate Mike Sullivan.
 Quinn was most recently the head coach of the San Jose Sharks from 2022–24.